• Skip to primary navigation

 4. Let the wine sit anywhere from overnight to 2-3 days to infuse the flavor.

-5. Remove herbs and lemon peel and pour yourself a glass or 3.
+5. Remove herbs and lemon peel and pour yourself a glass.

-It doesn't really do anything to the structure of the wine to prolong it, but I think the flavors mask the change in wine as it oxidizes (or something, now I'm just getting carried away).
+• Infusing wine with fruit and herbs doesn’t really do anything to the structure of the wine to prolong it, but I think the flavors mask the change in wine as it oxidizes (or something, now I’m just getting carried away with the few wine words I know).

 Make Infused Wine with fruit and herbs for a refreshing twist on your favorite glass of wine.
 It's quick and easy and you're going to love it!